tiktok-privacy-innovation/PrivacyGo/CONTRIBUTING.md

-# Contributing to DPCA-PSI
+# Contributing to PrivacyGo

-Thank you for investing your time in contributing to DPCA-PSI!
+Thank you for investing your time in contributing to PrivacyGo!

 Read our [Code of Coduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.

-This guide details how to use issues and pull requests to improve DPCA-PSI.
+This guide details how to use issues and pull requests to improve PrivacyGo.

 ## General Guidelines